How to Develop a SaaS Software [Complete Guide]

 - Subsequent maintenance and upgrading.

-The role of Project Manager should not be underestimated.
+The role of the Project Manager should not be underestimated.
 This person is the link between you as the Product Owner and the development team.
 The main functions of a Project Manager may include:

 Clarification of requirements and interpreting them to developers.
 Communication is organized via email, Skype calls or tracking systems (Trello, Jira, Assembla, Asana, etc.).
 Usually, during the development process, there arise a lot of questions about requirements and some changes are inevitable.
 The Project Manager helps the team to understand business logic and, vice versa, explains technological solutions to the client.

 Team management that means time and task tracking to know the progress, statuses, and possible bottlenecks.
 The Project Manager keeps all stages of development under control, and reports to the client on the progress.